mumairofficial/khalilstemmler-website-2019/src/pages/articles/software-professionalism/developer-principles.md

 Because of this, we can _adapt_ to changes in project requirements (you can be 99.99% sure the requirements will be bound to change at some point).

-Let’s look at some of the actual principles of Agile Software Development.
+Here are a few principles of Agile Software Development.

-#### (some) Principles of Agile Software Development:

 - Deliver customer satisfaction by delivering valuable software continuously
 - Always accept change of requirements no matter how early or late in the project